 If you never went foraging then you should definitely give it a try.
 There is so much wild food around at this time of the year that it is hard to focus on just one thing.
 You can find anything from various mushrooms to nuts and berries.
 If you are lucky you will have some of your own fruit trees or shrubs in your garden.
 Sadly we don’t have the luxury of a huge garden where we are currently living so we are more than thankful to have a large forest nearby.
 The first time I went berry picking there I did not expect too much.
 Much to my delight I was surprised with the tiniest and sweetest blackberries I have ever seen and tasted.
 They are incredibly small and while it might take a while to collect a good amount of those little gems they are worth every single second that you spend picking them.

 Last weekend we went on one of said foraging trips and returned with a crazy amount berries.
 While we stuck with the rule of not over picking and leaving plenty behind for wildlife we managed to fill two baskets.
 There were areas that were covered in berry shrubs for as far as I could see.
 I froze a large part of our bounty, made jelly and cordial out of some of them and ate the rest as they were.
 They are so incredible.
 If you do not have the luxury of picking your own you can of course use frozen berries or berries from the store or market.
 However, if there is the slightest chance you might find them because you live close to a park or forest then I urge you to go there and have a look.
 Nothing compares to eating berries that are grown in the wild and so freshly picked.
 In this recipe for oat porridge with berries I used wild blackberries but you can use any other type of berry you prefer.

-- 1 tsp vanilla extract or ½ vanilla bean, scraped
+- 1 tsp vanilla extract or 1/2 vanilla bean

 - 3 tbsp rolled oats